Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 1. First do a single click on the source element, then move the mouse to the target element (which may be the same) and click a second time to finish the edge creation.
 2. Alternatively, you can click on the source element, keep the mouse button pressed, move the mouse to the target element and release it there.
 Both methods are equivalent.

+If you want to create a self-relationship (where source and target elements are identical), a simple click on the corresponding element is enough.

 *Tools With Selection Dialog*.
 Some complex tools require additional information to perform their jobs.
 In particular, tools with selection dialogs will open a dialog box when you use them on a diagram element to ask for more information.
 The details will vary from tool to tool, but to complete the interaction simply select the requested information and finish the dialog/wizard.

 *Other Tools*.
 While not used yet, it may be possible that tools have more complex interaction patterns.
 These will usually be custom tools very specific to a particular use case which would be explicitly described in this manual.